 What is Shavuot?
-Shavuot might be more commonly known as the Feast of Weeks.
-Or in more contemporary Christian terms, Pentecost.
-But before images of speaking in tongues and prophecy start popping into your brain, let’s learn about the origin of this beautiful holiday, it’s importance and role in the Bible, and how it is traditionally observed in the Jewish community.
+Shavuot, also known as the Feast of Weeks or, in more contemporary Christian terms, Pentecost.
+While “Pentecost” might make you think of speaking in tongues and prophecy, let’s learn about the origin of this beautiful holiday, it’s importance role in the Bible, and how it’s traditionally observed in the Jewish community.

-Let’s start with one of my favorite tactics to understand something in the Bible, the Rule of First Mention.
-It’s pretty self-explanatory, basically you look for the first time a word, phrase, or in this case, a holiday is mentioned in the Bible.
-One of my favorite tools for this exercise is Blue-Letter Bible (BLB).
-If you click that link it will take you to the BLB search I made for “Feast of Weeks”.
-Feel free to follow along and go deeper than we can go in this blog post.
+Before we begin, I’ll recommend one of my favorite tactics for understanding things in the Bible: the Rule of First Mention.
+It’s pretty self-explanatory – basically, you look for the first time a word, phrase, or concept (like a holiday) is mentioned in the Bible.
+Blue-Letter Bible (BLB) is an invaluable tool for this exercise; that link will take you to the BLB search I created for “Feast of Weeks.”

 “For six days you are to serve, But on the seventh day, you are to cease, at plowing, at grain-cutting, you are to cease.
 The Pilgrimage-Festival of Weeks [Shavuot] you are to make for yourselves, of the first-fruits of the wheat cutting.”

 Of course, Exodus 34:22 doesn’t stand alone.
-It’s surrounded by the rest of Exodus 34 and Exodus 34 borders Exodus 33 and 35, so understanding the rest of what’s happening in this story can be crucial to understanding these particular verses.
+It’s surrounded by the rest of Exodus, so understanding the context of what’s happening in the larger story can be crucial to understanding these particular verses.

-You’re probably wondering if there’s anything significant happening in this often overlooked section of Exodus.
-In fact, there is.
-This is when Moshe (Moses) receives the Ten Words (Ten Commandments).
+You may be wondering if there’s anything significant happening in this often overlooked section of Exodus.
+In fact, there is: this is when Moshe (Moses) receives the Ten Commandments.
 Exodus 34 begins,

 “Then God said to Moshe: Carve yourself two tablets of stone like the first-ones, and I will write on the tablets, which you smashed.”

-That’s what’s happening here, Moshe is going onto a mountain to receive a new covenant between God and the people of Isra’el.
-And, if you’ve been counting the days since Isra’el left Egypt, it’s been about seven weeks.
-Which means it’s been about 49 days or seven times seven days.
+That’s what’s happening here.
+Moshe goes onto a mountain to receive a new covenant between God and the people of Israel.
+And, if you’ve been counting the days since Israel left Egypt, it’s been about 7 weeks.
+Which is about 49 days or 7 times 7 days.

 Is Shavuot In The New Testament?

-I want to answer this question in a way you might not be used to.
-We’re going to look at some major themes of what happened at Sinai in Exodus and then figure out what that reminds us of in the New Testament.
+I’m going to answer this question in a way you might not expect.
+We’re going to look at some major themes of what happened at Sinai in Exodus and figure out where those same themes show up in the New Testament.

-As the story of Isra’el at Sinai begins in Exodus 19 we first see some strong imagery of fierce weather and a shofar (sometimes referred to as a trumpet) sounding (19:16).
+As the story of Israel at Sinai begins in Exodus 19, we see some strong imagery of fierce weather and a shofar (sometimes referred to as a trumpet) sounding (19:16).

-Next after God delivers the 10 Words to Isra’el from Sinai while the mountain has lightning and fire, Isra’el is terrified and pleads with Moshe saying, “‘You [Moshe], speak with us; and we will listen.
+After God delivers the Ten Commandments to Israel from Sinai, the people of Israel are terrified because lightning and fire are coming from the mountain; they plead with Moshe saying, “‘You [Moshe], speak with us; and we will listen.
 But don’t let God speak with us, or we will die.”’
 (19:16)

-After this, Moshe goes up to Sinai for 40… yes, 40 days (24:18).
-The theme of 40 of course can be found all over the place, but we need to keep this number in mind for a story that ties all of these themes together.
+Afterwards, Moshe goes up to Sinai for 40 – yes, 40 – days (24:18).
+Keep this number in mind because we’re soon going to read a story that ties all these different elements together.
 In this same verse, Moshe also goes into a cloud on Sinai (24:18).

-After all of this, we see our first official priest from Isra’el, Aharon (Aaron) (28:1).
-Of course, Aharon doesn’t know that he is being appointed as the very first high priest of Isra’el and he is busy tending to the people down at the base of the mountain.
-If you’re familiar with this story, you know what he is doing with them at the base of Sinai.
-Aharon and most of Isra’el are creating a golden calf to worship.
-When God sees this, God calls Isra’el stiff-necked [or hard-hearted] (32:9).
-When God tells Moshe what is happening, Moshe pleads with God not to destroy Isra’el and Moshe goes down from Sinai (32:15).
+After all of this, we see our first official priest of Israel, Aharon (Aaron) (28:1).
+Of course, Aharon doesn’t know he’s being appointed as the first high priest and he’s busy tending to the people at the base of the mountain.
+If you’re familiar with this story, you know what happens next: Aharon and most of Israel are creating a golden calf to worship.
+When God sees this, He calls Israel stiff-necked [or hard-hearted] (32:9).
+When God tells Moshe what is happening, Moshe pleads with God not to destroy Israel and Moshe goes down from Sinai (32:15).

-But first, let’s take a look at our final list of themes at Sinai:
+So, let’s take a look at our list of themes at Sinai:

 Fierce weather, roar of shofar (19:16)